neuronets/nobrainer/README.md

 ### Train your own models

 Models can be trained on neuroimaging volumes on the command line or with a Python script.
-All of the examples can be run within the nobrainer container.
+All of the examples can be run within the _Nobrainer_ container.
 Please see the [examples](examples) for more information.

 Training data pre-requisites:
   1. Volumes must be in a format supported by [nibabel](http://nipy.org/nibabel/).